-In September 2011, the FASB issued an update to the accounting standard for goodwill and intangibles.
-The revised standard allows entities to use a qualitative approach to test goodwill for impairment.
-It permits an entity to first perform a qualitative assessment to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying value.
-If it is concluded that this is the case, it is necessary to perform the currently prescribed two-step goodwill impairment test.
-Otherwise, the two-step goodwill impairment test is not required.
-The Company plans to adopt the new guidance by the fourth quarter of fiscal 2013, the period in which the Company performs its annual goodwill impairment test.
-The Company will conduct the test at an earlier date if indicators of possible impairment arise that would cause a triggering event.
-The Company does not believe that the adoption will have a material effect on the condensed consolidated financial statements.
+In July 2012, the FASB issued an update to the accounting standard for intangibles.
+The revised standard allows entities to use a qualitative approach to test indefinite-lived intangible assets for impairment.
+It permits an entity to first perform a qualitative assessment to determine whether it is more-likely-than-not that the fair value of an indefinite-lived intangible asset is less than its carrying value.
+If it is concluded that this is the case, it is necessary to perform the currently prescribed quantitative impairment test by comparing the fair value of the indefinite-lived intangible asset with its carrying value.
+Otherwise, the quantitative impairment test is not required.
+The Company plans to adopt this accounting standard by the fourth quarter of fiscal 2014 and does not believe that the adoption will have a material effect on the Company's consolidated financial statements.